Interactive and Educational Art Made with Recyclables

 Materials: Markers, paint, colored pencils, glue, scissors, shells, beads, wire, marbles, buttons, sand, feathers, contact paper, Xeroxes, recyclables, yarn, glue guns, poster board, fancy scissors, stamps, ink, a variety of paper, foam shapes, nuts, bolts, pennies, paper bags, raffia, dry food items: pasta, beans, and rice

-Educational Support Materials: Every Part of this Earth is Sacred edited by Jana Stone, Mark Barfoot’s Moved by the Spirits, 7th Spirit Sound Track, Gentle Rain Sound Track, Flute Music by Carlos Naki, Native American Flute and Drum made by Mark Barfoot, 7th Spirit Award Trade blanket, Dream catchers, Native American jewelry, pottery, Found Art, CD and tape player.
+Educational Support Materials: Every Part of this Earth is Sacred edited by Jana Stone, Mark Barfoot’s Moved by the Spirits, 7th Spirit Sound Track, Gentle Rain Sound Track, Flute Music by Carlos Naki, Indigenous Peoples in the Americas Flute and Drum made by Mark Barfoot, 7th Spirit Award Trade blanket, Dream catchers, Indigenous Peoples in the Americas jewelry, pottery, Found Art, CD and tape player.